anmolmcyb/c2c-email-etiquette/readme.md

     - use sans serif font, ariel, verdana, tahoma, calibri
     - size 10 - 12, keep consistant
     - for leave_admin - Hello Team
+    - Use bullet points
+    - use short paragraphs
+    - use space between the paragraphs

     - Signature: